h2oai/datatable/docs/quick-start.rst

 Data manipulation
 -----------------

-Once the data is loaded into a Frame, you may want to do certain operations with it: extract/remove/modify subsets of the data, perform calculations, reshape, group, join with other datasets, etc. In datatable, the primary vehicle for all these operations is the square-bracket notation inspired by traditional matrix indexing but overcharged with power (this notation was pioneered in R data.table and is the main axis of intersection between these two libraries).
+Once the data is loaded into a Frame, you may want to do certain operations with
+it: extract/remove/modify subsets of the data, perform calculations, reshape, group, join with other datasets, etc. In datatable, the primary vehicle for all these operations is the square-bracket notation inspired by traditional matrix indexing but overcharged with power (this notation was pioneered in R data.table and is the main axis of intersection between these two libraries).

-In short, almost all operations with a Frame can be expressed as:
+In short, almost all operations with a Frame can be expressed as

 .. raw:: html